History of Green Templeton

-Green Templeton College was established in its current form in October 2008 through the merger of Green and Templeton Colleges.
+Green Templeton College, University of Oxford, was established in its current form in October 2008 through the merger of Green and Templeton Colleges.

 From its foundation, its dynamism has come from being a meeting point of the practitioner, professional and academic worlds.
 It is above all an active and engaged intellectual approach rather than a purely reflective one.